abuicke/tarot/qabalah/qabalah.md

-# The Qabalah

-*The Living Tree: A Contemporary Cosmology of the Qabalah*
+# *The Living Tree*: A Contemporary Cosmology of the Qabalah
-Here is discussed the many facets of the Hermetic Qabalah and The Tree of Life.
+Here in is discussed the many facets of the Hermetic Qabalah and The Tree of Life.

 <img src="https://raw.githubusercontent.com/abuicke/tarot/master/qabalah/imgs/tree%20of%20life.png" alt="Tree of Life" width="50%"/>